BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 ## Summary

 Accessing Bitcoind with Python is very easy while using the `python-bitcoinrpc` library.
-The first thing to always do is to establish connection with your bitcoind instance, then you can call all of the bitcoin API calls as described in the bitcoin-core documentation.
-This makes it really easy to create small or large scripts to manage your own node, check balances, or create cool applications on top as you access the full power of `bitcoin-cli`.
+The first thing to always do is to establish a connection with your `bitcoind` instance, then you can call all of the bitcoin API calls as described in the bitcoin-core documentation.
+This makes it easy to create small or large prorgrams to manage your own node, check balances, or create cool applications on top, as you access the full power of `bitcoin-cli`.

 ## What's Next?

 Learn more about "Talking to Bitcoin in Other Languages" in [17.5: Accessing Bitcoin with Rust](17_5_Accessing_Bitcoind_with_Rust.md).

-## Synopsis: Building Python from Source
+## Variant: Building Python from Source

 If you need to install Python 3 from source, follow these instructions, then continue with ["Creating a BitcoinRPC Project"](17_4_Accessing_Bitcoind_with_Python.md#creating-a-bitcoinrpc-project).